radcamp/radcamp.github.io/Lisbon2020/02_ipyrad_partI_CLI.md

   -f, --force           force overwrite of existing data -q, --quiet           do not print to stderror or stdout.
   -d, --debug           print lots more info to ipyrad_log.txt.
-  -n new                create new file 'params-{new}.txt' in current
+  -n NEW                create new file 'params-{new}.txt' in current
                         directory
-  -p params             path to params file for Assembly:
+  -p PARAMS             path to params file for Assembly:
                         params-{assembly_name}.txt
-  -b [branch [branch ...]]
-                        create a new branch of the Assembly as params-{branch}.txt
-  -m [merge [merge ...]]
-                        merge all assemblies provided into a new assembly -s steps              Set of assembly steps to perform, e.g., -s 123 (Default=None)
+  -s STEPS              Set of assembly steps to run, e.g., -s 123 -b [BRANCH [BRANCH ...]]
+                        create new branch of Assembly as params-{branch}.txt, and can be used to drop samples from Assembly.
+  -m [MERGE [MERGE ...]]
+                        merge multiple Assemblies into one joint Assembly, and can be used to merge Samples into one Sample.
-  -c cores              number of CPU cores to use (Default=0=All) -t threading          tune threading of binaries (Default=2) --MPI                 connect to parallel CPUs across multiple nodes --preview             run ipyrad in preview mode.
-Subset the input file so
+  -c cores              number of CPU cores to use (Default=0=All) -t threading          tune threading of multi-threaded binaries (Default=2) --MPI                 connect to parallel CPUs across multiple nodes --ipcluster [IPCLUSTER]
-                        it'll runquickly so you can verify everything is working
-  --ipcluster [ipcluster]
-                        connect to ipcluster profile (default: 'default') --download [download [download ...]]
+                        connect to running ipcluster, enter profile name or profile='default'
+  --download [DOWNLOAD [DOWNLOAD ...]]
                         download fastq files by accession (e.g., SRP or SRR)

   * Example command-line usage:
-    ipyrad -n data                       ## create new file called params-data.txt ipyrad -p params-data.txt            ## run ipyrad with settings in params file ipyrad -p params-data.txt -s 123     ## run only steps 1-3 of assembly. ipyrad -p params-data.txt -s 3 -f    ## run step 3, overwrite existing data.
+    ipyrad -n data                       ## create new file called params-data.txt ipyrad -p params-data.txt -s 123     ## run only steps 1-3 of assembly. ipyrad -p params-data.txt -s 3 -f    ## run step 3, overwrite existing data.